Gòmez Immigration Services

 To be an effective immigration attorney, one must also have a working knowledge of the interplay with criminal issues.
 Effective criminal representation may be the only way to preserve your legal status especially if the charges are serious.
 If you have been arrested, or would simply just like to know what your rights are if you ever are face-to-face with a police officer, we would love for you to come in and speak with us.
 Remember, knowledge is power.
 Know your rights.

-The experience of going before a judge in a legal proceeding to determine in which country the immigrant will be allowed to live is a very serious experience which is not to be taken lightly.
-Having represented many immigrants in front of dozens of judges in many parts of the United States, Grace is well versed in both the immigration procedure, and the rights of each individual immigrant.
+The experience of going before a judge in a legal proceeding to determine in which country the immigrant will be allowed to live is a very serious experience that is not to be taken lightly.
+Having represented many immigrants in front of dozens of judges in many parts of the United States, Grace is well-versed in both the immigration services procedure and the rights of each individual immigrant.
 There are many forms of relief from deportation which depend on different factors.
-Grace Gómez Molinaro will make sure you are armed with all the necessary information which our experience has given us so that you can rest assured that you are getting the most aggressive representation possible.
+Grace Gómez Molinaro will make sure you are armed with all the necessary information that our experience has given us so that you can rest assured that you are getting the most aggressive representation possible.

 Immediate relatives can petition for their loved ones to become residents of the U.S. whether the loved ones are in the U.S. or abroad.
 Spouses, parents, and minor children typically have immediate available visas while siblings are required to wait the mandatory period stated on the visa bulletin.
 Fianceés can also petition to bring their spouses to the U.S. Immigration and criminal issues can complicate family-based petitions and thus should be handled by qualified attorneys.